ianmiell/shutit/index.md

    - [grep scales](https://github.com/ianmiell/grep-scales)
  - 'Golf mode' - set task challenges for users
    - [Git rebase challenge](ianmiell.github.io/git-rebase-tutorial)
- - ShutIt [Lifecycle](https://github.com/ianmiell/shutit/blob/master/README.md) allows for configuration, testing, modularity, and finalization
- - Use your python skills to make it work the way you want
- - Outputs include a series of shell commands you can port to other CM tools
  - Utility functions for common tasks (that work across distros)